drov0/exxp/README.md

 ## Description

-SteemPress is a WordPress plugin that connects any blog to the Steem blockchain.
+SteemPress is a WordPress plugin that connects any blog to the hive blockchain.
-Steem is a blockchain where content and contributions are rewarded with the crypto currency STEEM based on the upvotes from users.
-The STEEM tokens can then be traded online with 0 transaction costs and with 3 second transaction time.
+Hive is a blockchain where content and contributions are rewarded with the crypto currency HIVE based on the upvotes from users.
+The HIVE tokens can then be traded online with 0 transaction costs and with 3 second transaction time.
-What benefits can a blog owner get by sharing posts on the Steem blockchain?
+What benefits can a blog owner get by sharing posts on the Hive blockchain?
-    • It can help you reach new audiences as people browsing nay app or website displaying content stored on the Steem blockchain can see your post.
+    • It can help you reach new audiences as people browsing nay app or website displaying content stored on the Hive blockchain can see your post.
-    • It may provide a new source of income through earning STEEM tokens.
+    • It may provide a new source of income through earning HIVE tokens.
     • It will help store your content securely on an un-censorable blockchain.
-To use SteemPress you will need a Steem account which can be made for free when signing up through www.steemit.com You can also follow the value of a STEEM token here: https://coinmarketcap.com/currencies/steem/ If you have any questions, feel free to contact us by email on contact@steempress.io, or join our Discord channel together with many other users through https://discord.gg/W2KyAbm
+To use SteemPress you will need a Hive account which can be made for free when signing up through www.hive.blog You can also follow the value of a HIVE token here: https://coinmarketcap.com/currencies/hive/ If you have any questions, feel free to contact us by email on contact@steempress.io, or join our Discord channel together with many other users through https://discord.gg/W2KyAbm

 ## Features

-• Automatic posting of articles to the Steem blockchain
+• Automatic posting of articles to the Hive blockchain
 • Conversion and cleaning of text to look good on different websites
 • Automatic self-vote
 • Add an original link to your blog